jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 If you are using Chrome version 95:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 95.0.4638.6900

-If you are using Chrome version 94:

-    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 94.0.4606.11300

 To learn what version of ChromeDriver you need to use, please see also the following page: